ThereAre12Months/MPL/README.md

 And once again variables created inside the repeat loop are local.

 ### Loop loops
 Loop loops are simply loops that run indefinitely.
-In the current version of MPL there is no way to exit the loop exept crashing/exiting the program (a nicer way is coming).
+In the current version of MPL there is no way to exit the loop except crashing/exiting the program (a nicer way is coming).
 ```rust
 loop {
     out("This will never stop!")